How to Form a Corporation in Kentucky

 Should I get an assumed business name (DBA) for my company?

 Many Kentucky companies choose operate under an assumed business name (commonly called a DBA) because it opens up branding and franchising opportunities.
-If you’d like to register an assumed business name, select our Trade Name Service inside your account after signing up for our business formation service.
+If you’d like to register an assumed business name, select our Trade Name (DBA) service at checkout after signing up for our business formation service.
 We will register your company’s assumed business name for $125 plus state fees.

 How do I contact the Kentucky Secretary of State Business Filings Division Office?